TOURIST AT HEART

 FRANK LLOYD WRIGHT'S CONTRIBUTION

 One attraction on many visitors' lists is Taliesin, Frank Lloyd Wright's home and architecture school.
 Catch a glimpse into another world by visiting Taliesin in nearby Spring Green and learn more about Wright's impact on Wisconsin's architecture.
 The Riverview Terrace Café is also on the premises, crafting meals from local and sustainable sources to develop "estate" farm-to-table options.
 Just up the road is House on the Rock, a Frank Lloyd Wright-inspired building full of unique collections and the world's largest indoor carousel.
 It is definitely a trip you won't soon forget!

 Back in Madison, Wright's influence is apparent at Monona Terrace, located on the shores of Lake Monona.
 Monona Terrace's multimedia gallery was recently renovated and provides the history of this Wright-designed building and his contributions to the area.
 You can also enjoy the First Unitarian Society meeting house, which welcomes visitors to worship and also offers building tours.
 Madison City Tours also showcases Frank Lloyd Wright architecture as part of a two-hour van tour.

 More about Frank Lloyd Wright can be found on our Discover Mr. Wright itinerary.

 Madison's many museums and galleries express the culture and personality of the area and show our devotion to the arts.

-Our website includes everything to help you plan your trip, whether you've visiting for the first time or are a seasoned veteran.
+Our website includes everything you need to help plan your trip, whether you're visiting for the first time or are a seasoned veteran.
 And don't forget to book your room!
-We outline all the best places to stay on our hotel and accommodations page.
+We've outlined all the best places to stay on our hotel and accommodations page.
 For tangible information, request one of our Visitor's Guides—we'd be happy to send it your way.